harlows/TERTL509/modules/introduction/what-is-digital-literacy.md

 * * *

 ### Activity #4
-#### Personal Technology Timeline
+#### My (Digital) Literacy Story
 :fas fa-clock fa-fw: *Allow at least 60 minutes*
-> Timelines are a great way to show milestones and development over time.
-When you were thinking about your (digital) literacy story you probably brainstormed the defining moments in your digital life: your first computer, your first internet connection, or when you joined a particular social media platform.
-In this activity you will present these digital milestones in a timeline format.
+> Literacy narratives are stories about reading or composing a message in any form or context.
+They often include poignant memories that involve a personal experience with literacy.
+Digital literacy narratives can sometimes be categorised as ones that focus on how the storyteller came to understand the importance of technology in their life or pedagogy.
+When you created your timeline for [Activity #3](what-is-literacy.md#activity-3) you might have realised one event more than the others was a defining moment.
 >
+> However, digital literacy narratives can also be understood as simply narratives that use a medium beyond the print-based essay to tell the story.
+[Mark C. Marino's digital literacy narrative](https://www.thedaln.org/#/detail/2a492736-6ec8-46b0-b9b4-6b419ad4edd3) fits into both categories.
+While his [writerresponsetheory.org blog](https://writerresponsetheory.org/wordpress) is no longer current, he still maintains an online presence at [markcmarino.com](https://markcmarino.com/wordpress/).
+>
+> Create your own literacy narrative that tells of a significant experience you had with (digital) literacy in your personal or professional life.
+Optionally, use a multi-modal tool that includes audio and images or video.
+You might like to consider depositing your literacy narrative into the [Digital Archive of Literacy Narratives](https://www.thedaln.org/).
+>
-> Visit the Personal Technology Timeline activity for full instructions and Activity Bank submission link.
+> Visit the My (Digital) Story activity for full instructions and Activity Bank submission link.

 [:fas fa-regular fa-university: Take it to the Bank!](https://elearn.waikato.ac.nz/ ":class=button")